Top 10 enterprise software asset management solutions

 • Higher cost: Reflects the enterprise scope of the platform.

 Ivanti Neurons fits mid-to-large enterprises that want asset management tightly coupled with security.
-Organizations needing deep dependency mapping or visual service maps may find the platform lighter in that area.
+Organizations needing deep dependency mapping or visual service maps may find this platform lighter in that area.

 7. ManageEngine AssetExplorer: budget-friendly asset management

-ManageEngine AssetExplorer targets mid-market organizations looking for solid asset management without enterprise-level pricing.
+ManageEngine AssetExplorer targets mid-market organizations that want solid asset management without enterprise-level pricing.

 Key features